novica/cvnn/novica-nakov-cv.rst

 **10 December 2005**

 Gave a talk about Free Software and Open Standards at the Local Governance Fair in Skopje, Macedonia.

+**September 200**

+Held training for GNU/Linux operating system and applications for employees from the Macedonian State Health Fund.

 Technical Skills
 ----------------